isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 *	After an application is made, the landlord and the tenant occupier may be asked to submit additional information or documents, or attend a hearing, either virtually or in person.
 All parties should make their best effort to comply with these requests, to facilitate a timely resolution of the application.

-*	he rental relief assessor’s determination will be binding on all landlords and the tenant-occupier, and will not be appealable.
+*	The rental relief assessor’s determination will be binding on all landlords and the tenant-occupier, and will not be appealable.

 *	More details on the application process will be shared in due course.